bodiwael/Deriving-Differential-Equations-from-Human-Movements/README.md

 - [ ] Additional exercise types
 - [ ] Transfer learning across datasets
 - [ ] Hybrid IMU + Video approach

----

-**⭐ If you find this project useful, please give it a star!**

-Last Updated: January 2025